ghewgill/neon-lang/docs/_sources/overview.rst.txt

 The following is a brief description of Neon for experienced programmers.
 There are plenty of examples, because experienced programmers know how to read code, and can pick up concepts more quickly by reading code than by reading a description of code.

-Neon is a statically typed imperative language, with roots in Pascal, Modula-2, Ada, and [others](motivation.html).
+Neon is a statically typed imperative language, with roots in Pascal, Modula-2, Ada, and `others </motivation.html>`_.
 Program structure and modules are influenced by Python.

 ::